 The Attikamagen JV Properties are located approximately 20 kilometres northeast of Schefferville, Québec.
-The properties are comprised of approximately 906 mineral exploration claims covering approximately 27,739 hectares in the Labrador Trough region of Québec and Newfoundland and Labrador.
-The properties contain two areas on which the Company has recently focused its exploration activities, one DSO project near Joyce Lake (this project includes areas near Jennie Lake and Lac Sans Chef) and a second taconite project at Hayot Lake.
+The properties are comprised of approximately 904 mineral exploration claims covering approximately 27,640 hectares in the Labrador Trough region of Québec and Newfoundland and Labrador.
+The properties contain two focus areas one area is a DSO project near Joyce Lake (this project includes areas near Jennie Lake and Lac Sans Chef) and a second area containing a taconite project at Hayot Lake.